belastingdienst/opr-paas/docs/overview/core_concepts/authorization.md

 ## Caveats

 - All groups will have the permissions as specified in the Paas.
-- The RBAC block of the Paas argocd capability can be externally managed.
-  That also means that changing the groups, operator config, etc. does not automatically apply to existing ArgoCD deployments.
 - Next to permissions on groups and users, there is also capabilities to implement permissions for service accounts.
 See [extra_permissions](../../administrators-guide/capabilities.md#configuring-permissions) for more info.